paulpster/vue-svg-fun/README.md

 # svg_fun

 To Apollonius: added some drag and drop elements to allow initial configuration of the circles.
 The resizing of the left cirlce can be a bit rough at times.
-I am tryinn to sort that out.
+I am trying to sort that out.

 ## Project setup